alberto-santini/alberto-santini.github.io/articles/VRPSolver_Julia_Howto.md

 I applied the diff in [this commit](https://github.com/JuliaLang/julia/pull/41860/commits/8f560f4e7e08b06daefa8efdfcecc239472680dc).
 3. Finally, there was a double definition of a symbol in `libunwind`.
 To fix it, I had to edit `deps/srccache/libunwind-1.3.1/src/x86_64/Ginit.c` as per the diff in [this commit](https://github.com/libunwind/libunwind/commit/29e17d8d2ccbca07c423e3089a6d5ae8a1c9cb6e).
 (Well, the commit fixes `Ginit.c` for all architectures.
-To be honest I only bothered to apply the change to the architecture relevant to me, hence the "`x86_64`" in the above path.)
+I only bothered to apply the change to the architecture relevant to me, hence the "`x86_64`" in the above path.)

 With all of this in place, I could finally compile Julia version `1.5.4` with my modern GCC toolchain!

-#### Step 2: Install BaPCod
+# Step 2: Install BaPCod

 After getting the tarball from [the website](https://bapcod.math.u-bordeaux.fr/), we unpack it: